carpentries-incubator/statistical-experimental-design/index.md

 site: sandpaper::sandpaper_site
 ---

+Scientists can better understand their work when they carry out well-conceived, well-executed experiments and then extract, communicate, and act on information generated in those experiments.
+This course will prepare scientists to design rigorous experiments that generate high-value data and to extract and communicate its messages.
+By applying statistical concepts in designing experiments, understanding variability, and drawing meaningful inferences, participants will be equipped with the knowledge and skills for data-driven decision-making.

 Statistical experimental design and data analysis fundamentals provide the background needed to plan, execute, and analyze experiments effectively.
 Data visualization approaches aid to interpret and communicate findings.
 Case studies